Frequently Asked Questions

 - Information on the protocol and/or consent form is inconsistent.

 - Funding proposal not linked.

 - Protocol submitted at the beginning of a semester, the busiest time in the IRB office.

-- Protocol submitted during semester breaks when faculty reviewers aren't always on campus.
+- Protocol submitted during semester breaks when IRB reviewers (who are faculty) aren't always on campus.

 What happens if a human subject research project is conducted without IRB approval?

 The implications of engaging in activities that qualify as research subject to IRB review without obtaining such review are significant.
 This is a serious violation of UND policies and federal regulations.
 Data generated from research conducted without IRB approval cannot be used in publications or presentations or to satisfy requirements toward a degree.